 All our staff are subject to Protection of Vulnerable Groups (PVG) checks.

 The community benefits programme ensures that TFS is a very different organisation from many of our commercial competitors and we believe this sets us apart from other organisations who place less emphasis on the social renewal of communities in which they operate.

 - recruited more than 70 new staff in a variety of disciplines, focussing on vulnerable groups, via the community benefits programme

 - recruited 19 modern apprentices, many of whom had experienced homelessness or other issues including mental health problems

 - provided over 11,000 hours of work experience for a variety of diverse groups

 - delivered a bespoke work experience programme for young people with additional support needs

-TFS is a Scottish Living Wage employer as well as being Investors in People and Investors in Young People Gold accredited.
+TFS are Investors in People and Investors in Young People Gold accredited.